Toyota iQ: Scion iQ Concept (2009)

-The Scion iQ Concept car was built by Five Axis (California, USA) based on the Toyota iQ and displayed in April 2009 at the New York Auto Show.
+The Scion iQ Concept car was built by Five Axis (California, USA), based on a production Toyota iQ, and displayed in April 2009 at the New York Auto Show.
 It was also shown at the 2009 Frankfurt Motor Show as the Toyota iQ for Sports concept.
-Based on the production Toyota iQ, the concept was equipped with a 94 hp and 89 lbft 1.3-liter, 1329 cc DOHC Inline-4 engine, 18-inch wheels and widened wheel arches, with eleven airbags.
+The concept was equipped with a 1.3-liter, 1329 cc DOHC Inline-4 engine producing 94 hp and 89 lbft, as well as 18-inch wheels and widened wheel arches, with eleven airbags.

 Toyota iQ Collection (2009)

-Unveiled at the 2009 Frankfurt Motor Show with the iQ for Sports, the Toyota iQ Collection had a transparent acrylic roof, looking similar to the initial 2007 concept, and a custom interior.
+Unveiled at the 2009 Frankfurt Motor Show, along with the iQ for Sports, the Toyota iQ Collection had a transparent acrylic roof, looking similar to the initial 2007 concept, and a custom interior.